-From Marty: I’m so excited to finally be sharing this project!
+From Marty: I’m so excited to finally be sharing our DIY Mason Jar Chandelier!
 With all the seasonal projects I’ve been working on (both Christmas and Valentine’s Day) I was waiting until I had enough time to devote to this post.
 So here it is from my handy hubby Tim!

 Tim: Let me start by saying that this project is not for everyone, for a number of reasons.
 Not everybody has a spare chandelier hanging around (hah! get it?), nor a design template to accommodate a mason jar conversion.
 But the difference was quite amazing and was perfect for where we were going in our kitchen.

 As a painting contractor, I have access to a lot of throw-aways as people undertake a remodel.
 Their trash – our treasure!
 The only difference is imagination…and Pinterest!
 I got a number of fixtures from a client that replaced many of the older fixtures in their new home.
 This was a 10-light brass chandelier with cloth shades; pretty, but pretty dated.
 With some Pinteresting launchpads, I went to work fleshing out just how I could make the transformation.